johnnycockerill/milestone-project-2/README.md

 - As a user, I want to be able to clearly know how to start and end a match scoring event.

 - As a user, I want to be able to see the live score as well as individuals peformances.

+- As a user, I want to be able to have control of the input to allow for every action on the field.

 ### Color Scheme